Mortgage rate forecast: May 2026

 — Stephen Kates Financial Analyst, Bankrate

 Most housing economists say it’s unlikely rates will fall much farther.
-Fannie Mae predicts rates will hover around 6% for the rest of 2026 and into 2027.
+The Mortgage Bankers Association and Fannie Mae both call for rates to stay above 6% for the rest of 2026.

-But mortgage rates are nothing if not volatile, and other factors could push them higher.
+Mortgage rates are nothing if not volatile, though, and other factors are pushing them higher — especially the war in Iran.

 Current mortgage rate trends